penev92/Oraide.LanguageServer/clients/oraide-vscode/README.md

 ## Release Notes

+### 0.0.8

+- Added support for `GoToDeclaration` and `GoToImplementations`/`FindAllImplementations` (both redundant to `GoToDefinition`, but added for completeness).
+- Added limited support for `GoToReferences`/`FindAllReferences`.
+- Added support for getting workspace symbols (for quick navigation).
+- Fixed icon background not being transparent.
+- Improved IntelliSense suggestions for trait properties.
+- Improved hover tooltip Trait and Trait property descriptions.

 ### 0.0.7

  - Fixed language server sometimes not accepting a mod directory because of a missing `icon.png`.